Transition Courses: Nursing

 Registration requirements for practice-based courses

-NURS 2921 and 2941 are practice-based courses designated for internationally educated nurses residing in BC and seeking British Columbia College of Nursing Professionals (BCCNP) licensure.
+NURS 2921 and 2941 are practice-based courses designated for internationally educated nurses residing in BC and seeking BC College of Nurses and Midwives (BCCNM) licensure.

 To take these practice courses, applicants must supply: